nebuly-ai/optimate/apps/accelerate/speedster/README.md

 # 💥 Speedster

 `Speedster` is an open-source module designed to speed up AI inference in just a few lines of code.
-The library automatically apply the best set of SOTA optimization techniques to achieve the maximum inference speed-up that is physically possible on your hardware.
+The library automatically applies the best set of SOTA optimization techniques to achieve the maximum inference speed-up (latency, throughput, model size) physically possible on your hardware (single machine).

-We are building a new AI inference acceleration product leveraging state-of-the-art open-source optimization tools enabling the optimization of the whole software to hardware stack.
+`Speedster` makes it easy to combine optimization techniques across the whole software to hardware stack, delivering best in class speed-ups.
 If you like the idea, give us a star to support the project ⭐

 ![speedster_benchmarks](https://user-images.githubusercontent.com/42771598/212486740-431328f3-f1e5-47bf-b6c9-b6629399ad09.png)